Mtahaseifi/machine-learning-projects/income-ml-prediction/README.md

 # How to Run

-   Clone this repository:
+   1.Clone this repository:

-    git clone [your-repository-url]

-   Install the required dependencies:
+   2.Install the required dependencies:

     pip install pandas scikit-learn matplotlib seaborn

-   Run the Notebook:
+   3.Run the Notebook:

    Open income_prediction.ipynb in your preferred environment (Jupyter Notebook, VS Code, etc.) and execute all cells sequentially.